How are laws, regulations, and guidances different?

 - Federal Register document(s) (such as proposed and final rules and notices of availability of draft and final guidances)

 - Public comments

-- Applications, petitions or adjudication documents
+- Applications, petitions, or adjudication documents

-- Other documents used by decision makers
+- Other documents used by FDA decisionmakers

-How do I locate a docket?
+How do I find a docket?

 How do I submit my comments?

 Submit comments on proposed rules, regulations, and guidance currently open for public comment.